 Accordingly, the freehold site was offered for sale for development whilst retaining for the Association a portion of the site sufficiently large to accommodate the future Administrative Centre.
-At the sale, by public auction, the property was sold for £17,100.
+Sturt and Tivendale produced the necessary catalogue and the public auction took place on 26th July 1960.
+It sold for £17,100.

 A Headquarters Development Committee under the chairmanship of Mr. E. E. Maynard was appointed by the Executive Committee, and given the responsibility of ensuring that the Local Association was provided with a well-designed District Headquarters at a cost which would leave a reasonable sum for the endowment of the building.

 The facilities provided were a large Conference Room, capable of seating 100, a Committee Room, a Secretary’s Room and the Commissioners’ Room.
-In addition, a fully-equipped kitchen with a serving hatch opening to the Conference, full cloakroom accommodation and a spacious entrance were incorporated.
+In addition, a fully-equipped kitchen with a serving hatch opening to the Conference Room, full cloakroom accommodation and a spacious entrance were incorporated.

-The building was electrically-heated throughout; special interest being the system thermostatically controlled underfloor heating the Conference Room, which was additionally fitted with two fan heaters built into the walls so that in cold weather a comfortable temperature could be rapidly attained.
+The building was electrically-heated throughout; of special interest was the system of thermostatically controlled underfloor heating in the Conference Room, which was additionally fitted with two fan heaters built into the walls so that in cold weather a comfortable temperature could be rapidly attained.